Bell vs Rogers: Honest Take

 We sell Bell plans — so we're biased.
 But we'd rather be upfront about the differences and let you decide.

 Disclosure: Wireless Nerds is an authorized Bell dealer.
-We earn commissions on Bell plan activations.
+We earn commissions on Bell plan sign-ups.
 We're writing this guide to be genuinely helpful, and we'll point out where Rogers has advantages.

 BellRogers